Design and Build Quality

 Camera

-The camera is one of the key features of the Samsung Galaxy J5 Prime, especially considering its price range.
-The phone is equipped with a 13-megapixel rear camera with an f/1.9 aperture and an LED flash, and a 5-megapixel front-facing camera with an f/2.2 aperture.
+The camera is one of those key things you notice on the Samsung Galaxy J5 Prime, especially when you look at it in its price segment.
+It comes with a 13-megapixel rear camera, plus an f/1.9 aperture and an LED flash, which sounds solid on paper.
+For selfies, there’s a 5-megapixel front camera with an f/2.2 aperture, so the results are fine for everyday use, not really for “wow” moments.

 Rear Camera